Kasher503/qoutes_generator/README.md

-# This is a Qoutes Generator app which is completly responsive using react app
+# This is a Qoutes Generator app which is completly responsive using next app

 In this app you can click on generate and it generate a random author name and his qoute